ls1-sys-prog-course-archive-SoSe23/docs/README.md

 If you are using different OSes, you can use a virtual machine.
 More specifically,

 - Windows: WSL2 would work.
 Also, Hyper-V, VirtualBox, and VMware are available.
 - Mac: If you use Intel Mac, Docker for Mac would work.
-If you use Arm mac (M1/M2), then you can try to use [utm](https://mac.getutm.app/) to emulate the entire x86_64 environment, though the overhead of full system simulation is huge, and some tests may not pass.
+If you use Arm mac (M1/M2), then you can try to use [utm](https://mac.getutm.app/) to emulate the entire x86_64 environment, though the overhead of full system emulation is huge, and some tests may not pass.
 So we recommend preparing other environments.

 Some tasks are doable in [Github Codespaces](https://github.com/features/codespaces), which are free for students.
 However, some tasks are not doable as they require the kernel's permission.